Certificate in Postal Policy and Regulation for the Digital Era

 The course is designed within an overarching framework of technological convergence and digital transformation of economic sectors, including the postal sector.

-Level 6 in terms of the South African National Qualifications Framework (NQF).
+This course is aligned to NQF Level 6 in the South African National Qualifications Framework.

 - To enable participants to understand the leading trends in digital innovation and the implications relevant to the postal sector with reference to policy making, regulation, and operations